 Burn care is very unique and requires several phases of treatment for the best outcome.

-- Acute stage – lasts until resuscitation is complete
+- Acute stage, lasting until resuscitation is complete

-- Operative phase – may include several surgical procedures
+- Operative phase, can include several surgical procedures

-- Intermediate phase – focused on wound healing and increased therapy
+- Intermediate phase, focusing on wound healing and increased therapy

-- Rehabilitative phase – includes therapy, scar management treatment
+- Rehabilitative phase, including therapy and scar management treatment

-- Reintegration and reconstruction – includes plastic surgery, therapy and helping patient and family adjust to home and community life.
+- Reintegration and reconstruction, including plastic surgery, therapy and helping your child and family adjust to home and community life

-Young children who can neither understand nor tolerate the pain that comes with burn care and dressing changes are diverted by the Vecta Distraction Station, a gift of the Richmond Auto Dealers Association.
-The station stimulates the senses through fiber optic cable lights, a bubble column, projected imagery, soothing vibrations and aromatherapy, combined with music.
-The child controls the bubble column with a squeeze ball, providing occupational therapy benefits.
+We use unique and fun distraction techniques to help children tolerate the pain and discomfort that comes with burn care and dressing changes.
+Our Vecta Distraction Station stimulates the senses through fiber-optic cable lights, a bubble column, projected imagery, soothing vibrations, aromatherapy and music.
+Kids can control the bubbles and other elements with a squeeze ball, providing occupational therapy benefits.

-The unit also has a special playroom for children and an area for family members to stay so they can participate in the child's care.
+The unit also has a special playroom for children, along with an area for family members, so that they can participate in the child's care.